pankhuri1110/FashionCloudAssignment/README.md

 2.Java 1.8 should be installed on the machine.

-3. Maven should be installed on the machine.
+3.Maven should be installed on the machine.

-4. Firefox should be installed on the machine.
+4.Firefox should be installed on the machine.

 Steps to run :